MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/buttons-apply-all-clear-all-slicers.md

 - Hiding the last Apply all slicers button releases its control over the slicers.
 They revert to instantly applying selections as you make selections.

-- In case the report contains Clear and Apply buttons along with any custom visuals, to ensure default behavior of the native and custom visuals, after **Clear All Slicers** is pressed you are requested to press **Apply All Slicers** button for changes to apply.
+- In case the report contains any custom visuals filter and Clear and Apply buttons, to ensure default behavior of the native and custom visuals, when **Clear All Slicers** button is pressed you are requested to press **Apply All Slicers** button for changes to apply.

 ### Considerations about the slicers